 Once you determine your eligibility for expungement, you must obtain a copy of the final order of the conviction you wish to have sealed.
 Go to the Clerk of Court's criminal division and request a certified copy of the "Judgment Order of Conviction," which contains your case number.

-If you were accused of committing a crime and you would like to pursue an expungement, we urge you to call our Dayton expungement attorneys right away.
-Because we have handled hundreds of cases similar to yours, we know how to form a sturdy defense on your behalf.
-These types of cases are time-sensitive and should be handled as soon as possible for a better chance for success.
+If you were accused of committing a crime and would like to pursue an expungement, we urge you to call our Dayton expungement attorneys immediately.
+Because we have handled hundreds of similar cases, we know how to form a sturdy defense on your behalf.
+These cases are time-sensitive and should be handled as soon as possible for a better chance of success.